tyagisarthak13/devTinder/apiList.md

 - GET /user/requests
 - GET /user/feed - Gets you the profiles of other users on platform

-Status: ignore, interested, acceoted, rejected
+Status: ignore, interested, accepted, rejected